Why It’s Just So Hard To Take Meds

 I am a Christian whose church doesn’t like a lot about her.

 So, I was standing on stage singing songs, my service/therapy dog, Timothy, chose to lie down, belly side up one step down with his goods in full view of the saints.
 I think that’s when I officially lost their favor.
-Timothy comfortable on the raised dais, …just no. Next thing I knew, Pastor and I had the most awkward phone call of my life.
+Timothy comfortable on the raised dais, …just no. Next thing I knew, Pastor and I had a most awkward phone.
 Basically I learned that emotional support animals and therapy animals, no matter their licensure in these, are not legally defended to attend church.

 But church is different than God.
 To me, it is full of people like me.
 Proud.
 Blinded by pride.
 Defining the world around them, what is truth, what is real, all through their senses, no matter the biopsychosocial condition of their organ; their brain.
 They need me as much as I need them partly because none of us can be a mirror unto ourselves.
 Sometimes we both get that, and it’s lovely.
 Other times, not so much and we fall apart.
 In the end, though, I remain connected.
 Connected because I am created.
 I am carefully made.
 I am wonderfully made.
 Marvelous are God’s hands that made me.
 My soul knows it well.
 Ps 139:14.